JohannesAlmroth/thesis-johannes.almroth/README.md

 When running into
 `>>> Can't run conf files, please run only python files`
 make sure you're "standing" in the file you want to run.

+When using the FiPY, keep in mind that not all functions of MicroPython are available. @micropython.